Cozy Harbor Seafood files for Chapter 11 bankruptcy

 Portland, Maine, U.S.A.-based lobster processing company Cozy Harbor Seafood has filed for Chapter 11 bankruptcy, citing post-Covid price instability and uncertain tariff threats as obstacles to operating within workable margins.

-Cozy Harbor Seafood was founded in 1980 by John Norton and Joe Donovan and sells Maine lobster products like meat and tails internationally.
+Cozy Harbor Seafood was founded in 1980 by its current President John Norton and Co-founder Joe Donovan, and it currently sells Maine lobster products like meat and tails – along with whitefish products – internationally.
 The company began processing lobster in 1993, and its products have received top marks in the Seafood Excellence Global awards.

 In its Chapter 11 filings, Norton wrote that the company had trouble operating due to the high impact of fluctuating prices for seafood.